Joseph M. Horn

-Joseph M. Horn is an American psychologist and geneticist known for his work on adoption studies.
+Joseph M. Horn (August 9, 1940 - November 4, 2021) was an American psychologist and geneticist known for his work on adoption studies.

 Biography

 Horn earned his Bachelor of Science degree at Oklahoma State University in 1963 and his Master of Arts at the University of Minnesota in 1967.
 He received his Ph.D. from the University of Minnesota in 1969.
 Horn taught at the University of Texas at Austin.
 His research interests include intelligence and personality and their development, individual differences more generally, and vocational behavior.
 His research using behavior genetics is perhaps most influential.